 |USAA||Offered for an additional charge, but free after 5 years with no accidents.|

-Clark says that unless accident forgiveness is already a part of the policy you’ve shopped and found to be the best fit for your budget, probably not.
-Why?
+Clark says that unless accident forgiveness is already a part of the policy you’ve shopped for and found to be the best fit for your budget, it’s probably not worth it.

 Although it’s a personal choice whether you choose to buy accident forgiveness, it may cost you $100 or more a year for no other benefit other than peace of mind.